stephengold/jme3-utilities/README.md

  1. Add jme3-utilities JARs to the classpath.
  2. Disable any existing sky which might interfere with SkyControl.
- 3. Add a SkyControl instance to some node in the scene graph.
+ 3. Add a `SkyControl` instance to some node in the scene graph.
- 4. Configure the SkyControl instance.
+ 4. Configure the `SkyControl` instance.
- 5. Enable the SkyControl instance.
+ 5. Enable the `SkyControl` instance.
  6. Test and tune as necessary.

-To demonstrate this process, we'll apply it to BasicGame and then to CubeMapExample, a more sophisticated application.
+To demonstrate this process, we'll apply it to `BasicGame` and then to `CubeMapExample`, a more sophisticated application.
 I encourage you to follow along in your development environment.

 ### BasicGame example